loukerx/ChatMachine/README.md

 # ChatMachine 0.1.1
-This is practice of a chatting app from this [tutorial](http://www.jianshu.com/p/1f93e0fec8a5)
+This is a practice of a chatting app from this [tutorial](http://www.jianshu.com/p/1f93e0fec8a5)
 ```
 Using:
 Chat Interface Design,